roberto/blog.robertosoares.me/source/_posts/2012-08-07-testing-a-chrome-extension-with-jasmine.markdown

 });
 ```

 The default behavior is just to track calls and arguments, accessible by calling `foo.setBar.mostRecentCall.args[0]` and `foo.setBar.calls[0].args[0]` for instance.
-There are some functions that may be used to change its behavior and to call the actual implementation, return a specific value or call a custom implementation.
+In adition, there are some functions that may be used to change its behavior and to call the actual implementation, return a specific value or call a custom implementation.

 ## Some Recipes

 ### Executing JavaScript Files

-I've used requireJS to mock the content script injection, JavaScript files triggered by Chrome in specified pages according to manifest.json file.
+I've used [requireJS][requirejs] to mock the [content script injection][content_script], JavaScript files triggered by Chrome in specified pages according to manifest.json file.

-To setup it using SpecRunner.html it's just to add require.js to the header and put its config just before Jasmine setup in the script tag.
+To setup it using [SpecRunner.html][specrunner] add require.js to the header and put its config just before Jasmine setup in the script tag.

 ``` html SpecRunner.html
 <script type="text/javascript">